sadikkuzu/GitHub-Api-Flask-Python/README.md

-Github Finder Project with using Flask Framework, Github Rest Api and Python
+GitHub Finder Project with using Flask Framework, GitHub Rest Api and Python